marcocavanna/FireDataModeler/README.md

 /**
  * When we declare the contact model
- * we can use the extractor instead the complete model
+ * we can use the extractor instead of the complete model
  * to save only name and email
  */
 Modeler